haunt98/hcmus-master-notes/README.md

 - State `s` is a **complete** description of state of the world.
 - Observation `o` is a **partial** description of a state.
-  - Fully or partially observable environment: like chess or poke.
+  - Fully or partially observable environment: like chess or poker.
 - Action space: all valid actions in given environment.
   - Discrete action space: finite number of moves are available like chess moves.